touchstonejs/touchstonejs/README.md

-touchstone
+Touchstone
 ==========

-Mobile App Framework powered by React
+Mobile App Framework powered by React.

+Currently a prototype.